 Before using an IMSI catcher for testing purpose or a launching an OpenBTS base station it should be ensured that licenses for the specific frequencies that are used, have been obtained.
 This way it can be ensured that the operation does not interfere with regular radio communication.
-In case of our experiments we always used ARFCN 877 and broadcasted '23' as provider name.
-The university has acquired a license for this frequency and since the provider identification differs from the four common providers' MNCs we do not lure mobile subscribers into connecting to the catcher.
+Extra care should be taken when configuring the IMSI catcher to simulate a real base station to reject incoming connections when the experiments are not done within a radio sealed room.
+Otherwise subscribers might get caught by the catcher and might not be able to initiate calls.
+How this can be done for the Open Source IMSI Catcher that is used to test the ICDS is explained in the next section.